-Author has written 6 stories for Harry Potter, Buffy: The Vampire Slayer, and Stargate: SG-1.
+Author has written 9 stories for Harry Potter, Buffy: The Vampire Slayer, Star Trek: 2009, X-Men: The Movie, Stargate: SG-1, and Avengers.

 I am an amateur writer who began to write fanfiction in February of 2011.

 If you dislike fics where Dumbledore is stupid, manipulative, or evil, run away now.

 I have offially passed the 1 million words published mark, just two months past my 4 year anniversary of writing fics.
 That's basically 250k written per year.

 A few details for the curious.
 All my Harry Potter stories (even the crossover) have a few things in common.

 1) The animagi forms Harry and the other children (may) achieve, and their names:

 Harry - Peregrine Falcon - Snitch